How does pancreatic cancer affect digestion?

 Pancreatic cancer can reduce the number of enzymes that your pancreas makes.
 It can also block the enzymes from getting to the bowel, where they are needed for digestion.
 For example, the cancer can block the pancreatic duct, which carries the enzymes from the pancreas to the small intestine.

-Having surgery to remove all or part of the pancreas may also affect the number of enzymes that the pancreas makes.
+Having surgery to remove all the cancer may also affect the number of enzymes that the pancreas makes.